publishpress/PublishPress-Blocks/src/readme.txt

 == Installation ==

 = To install the plugin automatically: =
-* Require Gutenberg plugin to be installed first
 * Through WordPress admin, use the menu: Plugin > Add new
 * Search for Advanced Gutenberg
 * Click on install then click activate link